Severe Thunderstorm Warning issued for Chester by NWS - News Break

 Severe Thunderstorm Warning issued for Chester by NWS

-Effective: 2021-07-12 19:39:00 EDT Expires: 2021-07-12 20:15:00 EDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
-Frequent cloud to ground lightning is occurring with these storms.
-Move indoors immediately.
-Lightning is one of nature`s leading killers.
-Remember, if you can hear thunder, you are close enough to be struck by lightning.
-Target Area: Chester A SEVERE THUNDERSTORM WARNING REMAINS IN EFFECT UNTIL 815 PM EDT FOR NORTHERN NEW CASTLE...NORTHWESTERN SALEM AND SOUTHWESTERN CHESTER COUNTIES At 739 PM EDT, severe thunderstorms were located along a line extending from Carneys Point to near Bay View, moving east at 20 mph.
+Effective: 2021-07-12 18:07:00 EDT Expires: 2021-07-12 19:00:00 EDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
+Target Area: Chester A SEVERE THUNDERSTORM WARNING REMAINS IN EFFECT UNTIL 700 PM EDT FOR CHESTER COUNTY At 605 PM EDT, a severe thunderstorm was located over Quarryville, or near Willow Street, moving east at 20 mph.
+The storms near Coatesville have weakened, but storms farther west in Lancaster County may yet produce damaging winds as they enter Chester County in the next hour.
 HAZARD...60 mph wind gusts.
 SOURCE...Radar indicated.
 IMPACT...Damage to roofs, siding, trees, and power lines is possible.
-Locations impacted include Wilmington, Newark, Pennsville, Carneys Point, Elsmere, New Castle, Penns Grove, Oxford, West Grove, Newport, Glen Roy, Stanton, North Star, Glasgow, Bear, Wilmington Manor, Mount Vernon, Pike Creek, Ashland and Greenville.
-This includes the following highways Interstate 95 in Delaware between mile markers 1 and 19.
-Interstate 295 in New Jersey between mile markers 0 and 6.
+Locations impacted include West Chester, Coatesville, Downingtown, Kennett Square, Parkesburg, West Grove, Honey Brook, Elverson, Homeville, Cochranville, Marshallton, Lionville-Marchwood, Glenmoore, Chester Springs, Lionville, Hockessin, West Goshen, Malvern, Atglen and South Coatesville.
+This includes Pennsylvania Turnpike between mile markers 300 and 321.
 HAIL...<.75IN WIND...60MPHalerts.weather.gov

 Comments / 0